-This session addresses the changing character of war to meet the social and political phenomenon of what has been historically described as Small Wars.
-In his early work that is seldom translated, Schriften, Aufsätze, Studien, Briefe, Band 1 and Bekenntnisdenkschrift, Clausewitz tells us that small war may be seen in two ways.
-First, small wars can be seen as states applying small scale organized violence against military targets in order to exhaust the enemy and to compel them to change policy.
-Second, small wars can be viewed as the application of organized and unorganized violence by non-state actors against military forces to harass and exhaust the enemy's army in order to change their policy.
-Viewing the majority of wars of the twentieth and early twenty-first centuries through the lens of Small Wars will aid commanders and planners in understanding both current and future conflicts.
+This session addresses the social and political phenomenon of Small Wars.
+In his early work, Schriften, Aufsätze, Studien, Briefe, Band 1 and Bekenntnisdenkschrift, Clausewitz tells us that Small War may be seen in two ways.
+First, as states applying small-scale organized violence against military targets in order to exhaust the enemy and to compel them to change policy.
+Second, as the application of organized and unorganized violence by non-state actors against military forces to harass and exhaust the enemy's army in order to change their policy.
+Viewing the wars of the twentieth and early twenty-first centuries through the lens of Small Wars will aid commanders and planners in understanding both current and future conflicts.

 The concept of Small Wars is not new.
-Clausewitz goes on to discuss the concept of guerrilla warfare, insurgency, and wars of liberation in "The People in Arms" in On War.
-Colonel C. E. Callwell, Royal Artillery, wrote "Small Wars - Their Principles and Practice" at the turn of the twentieth century in part to better understand the British Army's nineteenth century successes and failures in Afghanistan, Sudan, and South Africa.
-The U.S. Marine Corps produced an in-depth study of Small Wars between the world wars.
-"Small Wars / 21st Century" advises that these types of war differ from large conventional ones in both frequency (significant events separated by long periods of time) and amplitude (the degree of power employed by a system and it is not entirely related to the amount of destruction caused).
+Clausewitz further considered the phenomena of guerrilla warfare, insurgency, and wars of liberation in "The People in Arms" chapter of On War.
+Colonel C. E. Callwell, Royal Artillery, wrote Small Wars: Their Principles and Practice (1896) to better understand the British Army's nineteenth century successes and failures in Afghanistan, Sudan, and South Africa.
+On the eve of World War II (1940) the U.S. Marine Corps published an in-depth study of Small Wars between the world wars.
+"Small Wars/21st Century" advises that this type of war differs from larger conventional conflicts in frequency (significant events separated by long periods of time) and amplitude (the degree of power employed by a system, which is not entirely related to the amount of destruction caused).

-Historically great powers have not always had success at fighting Small Wars.
-Their failures may be attributed to the need to maintain large conventional forces that can successfully win against a large conventional foe, an inability to adapt these large forces to compete with smaller hybrid forces, and the protracted nature of Small Wars that often diminishes the political will to fight and win.
-These factors make it challenging at best to achieve a clear political end state and supporting national and military objectives.
-In essence, large nation state armies do not necessarily lose Small Wars; they simply fail to win them.
+Great powers have frequently failed in fighting Small Wars.
+Their failures may be attributed to the need to maintain large conventional forces that can win against a large conventional foe, an inability to adapt these large forces to compete with smaller hybrid forces, and the protracted nature of Small Wars that often diminishes their political will to fight and win.
+These factors render it challenging at best to achieve military and national objectives to achieve a clear political end state.
+In essence, large nation states do not necessarily lose Small Wars; they simply fail to win them.